 Section 172 Statement - The Financial Times Limited

-This Statement applies to The Financial Times Limited (the "Company")
+This Statement applies to The Financial Times Limited (the “Company”) for the year ended 31 December 2024

 a) The likely consequences of any decision in the long term;